 IT Network Infrastructure (ITNI) is responsible for providing network infrastructure to support the university’s IT needs.
 ITNI supports the campus networks and Internet access, including all wired and wireless networking.
 ITNI provides campus telephone service for faculty and staff, including voice mail, call centers, and other voice services.
-We install and support campus fiber and copper cable infrastructure for all campus buildings.
-ITNI supports these services on the main campus, residence halls, IVC, Brawley, and off-site foundation buildings.
+ITNI installs and supports campus fiber and copper cable infrastructure for all campus buildings.
+ITNI supports these services on the main campus, residence halls, Imperial Valley (Brawley and Calexico), and off-site Research Foundation buildings.

 IT Infrastructure Operations

-IT Infrastructure Operations (ITIO) is responsible for the university’s cloud infrastructure, data center infrastructure, virtualization infrastructure, backup infrastructure, server systems administration, Active Directory infrastructure, and endpoint security systems administration.
+IT Infrastructure Operations (ITIO) is responsible for the university’s cloud infrastructure, data center infrastructure, virtualization infrastructure, backup infrastructure, server systems administration, and Active Directory infrastructure.

-Responsibilities include collaborating with other leaders in the division to provide strategic services and solutions in support of research activities.
-In addition, provide leadership in support of the division initiatives while serving as a liaison for the IT groups in Academic Affairs.
+Research & Cyberinfrastructure responsibilities include collaborating with other leaders in the IT Division to provide strategic services and solutions in support of research activities.
+In addition, Research & Cyberinfrastructure provides leadership in support of IT Division initiatives while serving as a liaison for the IT groups in Academic Affairs.

-Web Services and Infrastructure (WSI) is responsible for the planning, development, implementation, and management of Web Services for San Diego State University.
-This position will play a key role in serving as an institutional leader in the planning, implementation, and ongoing improvement of web communications systems and processes developed by Web & Digital Communications.
+Web Services & Infrastructure (WSI) is responsible for the planning, development, implementation, and management of Web Services for San Diego State University.
+This unit plays a key role in serving as an institutional leader in the planning, implementation, and ongoing improvement of web communications systems and processes developed by Web & Digital Communications.